[hfe_template id='123664']

 Here are just a few benefits of having quality roof insulation in the home:

-• With good insulation, you have an added layer of protection that keeps your home safe from the elements, including debris and wet weather.
+- Good insulation provides an added layer of protection that keeps your home safe from the elements, including debris and wet weather.

 Keep Things Dry with Roof Ventilation

 You probably have a small fan in your bathroom ceiling that keeps the room dry.
-This concept is easy to understand on a small scale and provides you with the ventilation you need for minimal humidity and a dry mirror.
+This concept is easy to understand on a small scale and provides the ventilation you need for minimal humidity and a dry mirror.

 As moisture in the roof increases, it can cause wood to rot, fungus to grow, and mould to appear.
-You can remedy this problem by installing a quality attic fan or a ridge vent installed on the roof.
+You can remedy this problem by installing a quality attic fan or a ridge vent on the roof.

 Both methods of attic ventilation will lower the temperature and humidity levels.
 The result is much less ceiling condensation and a lower probability of mould exposure.